 Korea is a well developed and technologically advanced city that offers expatriates a high standard of living.
 The demand for qualified English and TEFL teachers is very high and this entails that expatriates who choose to teach here can expect a higher salary than some of the other areas in the world.
 The typical length of a teaching contract in Korea is 12 months, but 6 month contracts are occasionally available.
 As a teacher in Korea you will be expected to work around 40 hours a week.
 20-22 of these will be classroom based, while the remainder will be spent on planning and administration activities.
 The typical salary for a 40-hour working week is $1900 per month plus living and accommodation expenses.
 However, those will full teaching qualifications and degrees can expect to earn more and the possibility of saving money while living in Korea has made this city one of the most popular places to teach English.

 Japan is one of the most popular places to teach English for expatriates who wish to teach while living abroad.
-However, in recent years some of the best schools in Japan have suffered financial downturn and jobs are a lot less common than they used to be.
+However, in recent years some of the best schools in Japan have suffered a financial downturn and jobs are a lot less common than they used to be.
+But after the covid pandemic, things are looking up for studying in Japan.
 A degree of some type is usually required to teach in Japan and most schools favor candidates who have previous teaching experience.
 A month’s salary generally ranges between $1900 and $2400.
 However, while the salaries offered are relatively high, it is worth bearing in mind that the cost of living in some of Japan’s cities is also very high and for this reason, if you do not secure an accommodation allowance, you can expect to spend a large percentage of your salary on accommodation, travel and food.

 For further information about living in Tokyo see our city guide, which extensively covers everything you need to know about living and working in this city.